gvwilson/sensibleadventures/bookster/bookster.md

 sickle-wing bat flitted across their path with a sound like crumpling paper.

+Down below, there was nothing left of Tinhead except a long scar in the earth.
+Beyond it, the great stone tower that had been built to await the mountain was already lost among the trees.
+Erileine wondered what people would make of it a thousand years hence.
+Would anyone remember why it had been built, or what it had meant?

+"I'll remember," Erileine promised, thinking of the bosun.
+The tears on her cheeks were cold, but she didn't wipe them away.
+Laeuc shifted beside her and put an arm around his daughter's shoulders.
+Erileine leaned against her father and wept silently.

-Gaeston was the first to speak.
+Papaere Vurt was the first to speak.
 "He'll be missed."

 Laeuc nodded heavily.
 "He was a good man."

 Gaeston shifted on the plank seat.
-"What do you think they'll do to Vurt?"
+"What do you think they'll do to Mareille?"

 Laeuc's arm tightened around his daughter's shoulders.
 "I don't know."

 "Look on the bright side," Thomas said.
 He was sitting at the stern, one hand on the rudder.
-"Fewer of you does mean less chance of being spotted."
+"Fewer of you means less chance of being spotted."

 Gaeston's grip tightened on his bow.
 "It doesn't bother you at all, does it?" he said levelly.
-"Them being dead."

-"Don't say that!"
-Erileine snapped.
-"And don't tell me to shush," she added to her father, instantly hating herself for sounding petulant.
+"Uyves being dead.
+Or any of this.
+You don't care who's right and who's wrong."

+"I find it's rather like tossing a coin," Thomas replied lightly.
-Thomas jerked his chin at Erileine.
-"Look in the cabin, would you?
-There's a jar a little larger than your two fists."
+"The right side is whichever one lands up.
+Now, look in the cabin, would you?" he continued to Erileine.
+"There's a jar a little larger than your two fists."

 Erileine stood, grabbing the bracket atop the boat's small cabin to steady herself.
 The door folded inward in the middle like a book.